wessenstam/kubernetes101/day2/day2.rst

     </body>
     </html>

-He saves the file using **<ESC>:wq!** and drops out of the container using the **<CTRL>+D** key combination.
-Back at the prompt of his laptop he runs **minikube service web-pod** and sees that the browser windows that opened shows his just created html file.
+He saves the file using ``<ESC>:wq!`` and drops out of the container using the ``<CTRL>+D`` key combination.
+Back at the prompt of his laptop he runs ``minikube service web-pod`` and sees that the browser windows that opened shows his just created html file.
 "Hahahahaha great that works!".

 .. figure:: images/22.png

 Now he wants to get a step further.
 How can he have a YAML file that has the pod AND the network as that would make things way easier...?
-He deletes all that is running in the minikube environment so he has no interference with the existing stuff… The following commands are run by him to clean it all out:
+He deletes all that is running in the minikube environment so he has no interference with the existing stuff...
+The following commands are run by him to clean it all out:

-- **kubectl delete service web-pod**; to delete the exposed port
+- ``kubectl delete service web-pod``; to delete the exposed port
-- **kubectl delete pod web-pod**; to delete the pod that we have deployed earlier.
+- ``kubectl delete pod web-pod``; to delete the pod that we have deployed earlier.

-Then he runs the **kubectl get pods** and **kubectl get services** to see all has been deleted.
+Then he runs the ``kubectl get pods`` and ``kubectl get services`` to see all has been deleted.

 .. figure:: images/23.png

-Ok we have a clean minikube again….
-Let’s dive into creating a combined YAML file…
+Ok we have a clean minikube again....
+Let’s dive into creating a combined YAML file...

 Combine pods and network YAML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-John creates a new yaml file called **nginx-pod-network-k8s.yaml** where he copied the content from the Pod part.
+John creates a new yaml file called ``nginx-pod-network-k8s.yaml`` where he copied the content from the Pod part.
 The other part, the networking part, is going to be a search on the internet.
 He found that the “---” symbol needs to be used to "split" objects in the YAML file (https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).
-So that is lead number one….
+So that is lead number one....

-John found https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/ which gave some insights on the **kubectl expose** command he used.
+John found https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/ which gave some insights on the ``kubectl expose`` command he used.

 So he combines the service (expose) and the pod together in the new YAML file.